About the Program

 Based on qualifications and reference letters, selected candidates are invited for an interview.
-Candidates are notified by email and by phone when they are invited for an interview.
-Interviews will be conducted in September and October.
+Candidates are notified by email when they are invited for an interview.
+Interviews will be conducted on a rolling basis.
 During interview sessions, the candidate meets with IBD and gastroenterology faculty, including the program director and the division director.
-A tour of The Ohio State University Endoscopy Center is provided.
-A breakfast with fellow representatives from each training year provides an opportunity for the candidate to learn more about the program.

-All faculty interviewers evaluate candidates.
-After interviews have been completed, applicants are ranked by the Fellowship Selection Committee.
-Applicant ranking is based on multiple factors, some of which include academic credentials, aptitude, preparedness, motivation and communication skills.
+Applicants are evaluated on multiple factors, some of which include academic credentials, aptitude, preparedness, motivation and communication skills.

 The Division of Gastroenterology, Hepatology and Nutrition does not discriminate with regard to gender, race, age, religion, ethnicity, national origin or disability.